lenaMK/doc/exSynth/origineSujet.md

 create a space for analysing and documenting creations to channel their research potential?

 ### option 3 do both?

 has to be smaller, but prototyping both as it would encompass research&creation

+### Discussion

+- make a simpler version of the website?
+- necessary to explain the steps, the research, the work.
+Actually showing, putting the story behind is as important as the work you put in because otherwise it doesn’t show
+- impact is different: you wouldn’t expect « physical » data

+going pure tangible + make the process tangible as well (physicalize it) → make like a mini exhibition instead of a website ?

+focus on the representation and the presention

+- show the unclear data? play with the uncertai